High School Early Assurance Pathway

 Accepted Student Expectations

-Following acceptance into the High School Early Assurance Pathway program, students will be directed by the program to submit the following information.
+Following acceptance into the High School Early Assurance Pathway program, you will need to complete or maintain the following requirements while you are a student in the Health Sciences - Pre-Physical Therapy program.
+You will be directed by the program to submit the following information before you matriculate into the Doctor of Physical Therapy program.

 Students are required to pay the UC Graduate School supplemental fee, $65 as of Fall 2018, students will be prompted to pay by the program coordinator.